2020 Visa-Free Countries for Filipinos

 - Prepare to show proof of flight tickets, hotel bookings, sufficient funds, invitation letters, and other travel documents depending on country of destination.

-- Countries may change their visa policies from time to time, so double check their official websites before you travel.
+- Countries may change their visa policies from time to time, so double-check their official websites before you travel.

 - Research about your destination country before your scheduled trip.
 Know their customs, traditions, and laws.
-You don’t want to experience culture shock and inconveniences when the time comes.
+You don’t want to experience some culture shock and inconveniences when the time comes.

 We hope you find this list of visa-free countries for Filipinos handy.
 So, have you decided on your next travel destination?
 We recommend you start somewhere near the Philippines first.
 Build your travel history in Southeast Asia, then to Asia, then to the rest of the world.
-You’ll find yourself travelling across the world in no time.
+You’ll find yourself traveling across the world in no time.